Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/about.md

 # currying
 In functional languages, functions always take one argument and produce one output; to get more, you can chain multiple functions together, known as "currying".

+# closures
+Closures can avoid the use of global values and provides some form of data hiding.
+It can also provide an object oriented solution to a problem.
+The term closure is often used as a synonym for anonymous function.